 Contact us for Legal Representation

-At the Law Office of Jason E. Taylor P.C., our experienced personal injury lawyer in North Carolina and South Carolina can help you navigate through the process while providing you with quality assistance.
-We can guide and assist you to have all the relevant and necessary paperwork complete that can prove and support your lost wages claim.
+At the Law Office of Jason E. Taylor P.C., our experienced personal injury lawyer in North Carolina and South Carolina can help you navigate the process while providing you with quality assistance.
+We can guide and assist you in completing all the relevant and necessary paperwork that can prove and support your lost wages claim.

-Being experienced in this domain, we know that lost wages are a crucial part of receiving fair compensation, but it is difficult to prove in its entirety.
+Being experienced in this domain, we know that lost wages are a crucial part of receiving fair compensation, but it isn’t easy to prove in its entirety.
 The process of proving the claim is complicated and quite technical as compared to other types of damages.
-Some victims even omit lost wages from their claim because of its complexity, but you don’t have to do that.
+Some victims even omit lost wages from their claim because of its complexity, but you don’t have to.

-Once you hire us, we will evaluate your claim and determine the best way to fight for maximum compensation for injuries incurred and lost wages.
+Once you hire us, we will evaluate your claim and determine how to fight for maximum compensation for injuries incurred and lost wages.
 We will go the extra mile to try to help you make a full recovery.
 Contact us today to discuss your case, and we’ll see if we can assist you accordingly.